 In summary, eyelash extensions present a great opportunity for nail salons — but they also come with dangers.
 When applying eyelash extensions, there’s a chance of:

+After reviewing the information above, it’s clear there are numerous risks that come with eyelash extension services.
 Therefore, it’s wise to protect a salon before offering eyelash extensions.
 Salons must decide how to address customers who lose their extensions because they fail to follow directions.
 Insurance won’t help with this particular issue.